dotnet/docs-maui/docs/user-interface/toolbaritem.md

 # Display toolbar items

-The <xref:Microsoft.Maui.Controls.ToolbarItem> class is a special type of button that can be added to a <xref:Microsoft.Maui.Controls.Page> object's <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ToolbarItem> class is a special type of button that can be added to a <xref:Microsoft.Maui.Controls.Page> object's <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection.
 Because the <xref:Microsoft.Maui.Controls.Shell> class derives from <xref:Microsoft.Maui.Controls.Page>, <xref:Microsoft.Maui.Controls.ToolbarItem> objects can also be added to the `ToolbarItems` collection of a <xref:Microsoft.Maui.Controls.Shell> object.
 Each <xref:Microsoft.Maui.Controls.ToolbarItem> object will appear as a button in the app's navigation bar.
 A <xref:Microsoft.Maui.Controls.ToolbarItem> object can have an icon and appear as a primary or secondary item.
 The <xref:Microsoft.Maui.Controls.ToolbarItem> class inherits from <xref:Microsoft.Maui.Controls.MenuItem>.

 The following screenshot shows a <xref:Microsoft.Maui.Controls.ToolbarItem> object in the navigation bar on iOS: